ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 **General attendees with conference content download :** Same benefits for general attendees, plus link to downloadable VIS 2020 conference proceedings and content.

-**Content provider tier 1:** Conference attendee paying for papers published at VIS2020 through IEEE TVCG / Xplore.
+**Content provider tier 1:** Conference attendee paying for papers and short papers published at VIS2020 through IEEE TVCG / Xplore.

-**Content provider tier 2:** Conference attendee paying for other content-items such as workshop organization and presentation, tutorials, panel organization, posters, application spotlights, VisAP exhibits, invited presenters from TVCG and CG&A, etc.
+**Content provider tier 2:** Conference attendee paying for other content-items such as workshop organization and presentation, tutorials, panel organization, posters, application spotlights, invited presenters from TVCG and CG&A, etc.

 **Note to content providers:** All content providers need to register in order to sign video waiver form.
 A single content provider registration fee must be paid for each content-item.